gotlougit/ett-c/README.md

 ## Dependencies

-In order to send notifications, ```notify-send``` has to be installed.
+In order to send notifications, ```libnotify``` has to be installed.
 It's available in almost all Linux distributions.
+Note: for Fedora while testing this program, I had to install ```libnotify-devel``` for the program to work.
+I'd recommend installing an equivalent on other distros as well

 For the auto locking and unlocking, ```loginctl``` is used, which is a way to interact with systemd's login service.
 So, systemd is also required.